YiyueC/yiyue.github.io/_pages/about.md

 Research Interests
 ======
 My research interests include distributed optimization, large-scale machine learning and self-supervised learning under resource constraints.
 I am passionate about developing and understanding machine learning/deep learning algorithms for real world challenges.
 In particular, my focus is on learning over dynamic networks and heterogeneous-resource agents.
 When the network is directed and time-varying, I have designed, implemented and analyzed efficient distributed optimization algorithms.
 In dealing with the resource-heterogeneous clients, I have proposed a unique algorithm that can address multiple heterogeneities with both theoretical and experimental demonstration.
+Moreover, I have extensive industry experience on researching and establishing AI-based solutions to practical problems.

 Publications
 ======